EOP-OMB/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

       performance and alerting HHS when a recipient may be moving towards non-compliance with policies and procedures.
     Mitigation_Strategy: app7_1
+  - Action_Taken: Completed
+    Action_Type: Training
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: The training corrective actions taken by HHS included working with Head Start funding recipients to provide training through the Regional Technical Assistance Networks and National Centers.
+The training was in areas such as procurement, source documentation, cost allocation, allowability of cost and other common fiscal challenges that lead to payment errors.
+    Mitigation_Strategy: atp3_1
+  - Action_Taken: Completed
+    Action_Type: Change Process
+    Completion_Date: FY2024 Q4
+    Description_Action_Taken: The change process corrective action taken by HHS was to enhance its oversight to include transaction reviews of Head Start funding recipients.
+This enhanced oversight resulted in process changes or targeted training where needed based on deficiencies and weaknesses found during the Head Start funding recipients' transaction reviews.
+    Mitigation_Strategy: atp4_1
   Agency_Needs_Satisfied: HHS has not determined if they have in place what is needed
     with respect to internal controls, human capital, information systems, and other infrastructure to reduce Improper Payments and Unknown Payments to the tolerable